cmaloney/dcos-docs/_pages/usage/tutorials/public-app.md

 hide_from_related: false
 ---

-DCOS agent nodes can be designated as [public](/overview/concepts/#public) or [private](/overview/concepts/#private) during [advanced installation](/administration/installing/custom/) or [cloud installation](/administration/installing/cloud/).
+DCOS agent nodes can be designated as [public](/overview/concepts/#public) or [private](/overview/concepts/#private) during [advanced](/administration/installing/custom/) or [cloud](/administration/installing/cloud/) installations.
 Public agent nodes provide public access to your DCOS applications.
 By default apps are launched on private agent nodes.
 To launch an app on a public node, you must create a Marathon app definition with the `"acceptedResourceRoles":["slave_public"]` parameter specified.

 1. Install DCOS and DCOS CLI by using the [advanced installation](/administration/installing/custom/) or [cloud installation](/administration/installing/cloud/) instructions.
 You must declare at least one agent node as public.